Diagrammatics for Soergel categories: Consequences

 \subsection{Color elimination}

 We have already shown that $\mc{DC}_1 \cong \mc{SC}_1$, without needing to investigate in depth any morphisms except those from $\emptyset$ to $\ii$ an increasing sequence.
-We can deduce some additional facts about general morphisms which are not used elsewhere in this paper.
-These facts may come in handy when constructing the analogous category for arbitrary Coxeter systems.
-Proofs of the nontrivial propositions can be found in Section \ref{sec-proofs}.
+Because this pins down the size of all Hom spaces, we can deduce some additional facts about general morphisms.
+The following result is not used elsewhere in this paper, but may come in handy when constructing the analogous category for arbitrary Coxeter systems.

-The question which naturally arises is whether or not the colors on the boundary determine which colors can appear in the graph.
-For $X \subset \{1, \ldots ,n\}$, (i.e. for a Coxeter subgraph of $A_n$) we let $\mc{DC}_1(X)$ be the category defined analogously but where edges can only be labelled by colors in $X$.
-If colors which don't appear on the boundary are not needed in the graph after reduction, then the natural inclusion of $\mc{DC}_1(X)$ into $\mc{DC}_1$ is fully faithful, as one would expect.